-- 6.2.6 The period of validity of a routine TAF shall be not less than six hours and not more than 30 hours.
+- 6.2.5 TAFs that cannot be kept under continuous review shall be cancelled. - 6.2.6 The period of validity of a routine TAF shall be not less than six hours and not more than 30 hours.
 Routine TAFs valid for less than 12 hours shall be issued every three hours.
 TAFs valid for 12 to 30 hours shall be issued every six hours. - 6.2.7 When issuing TAF, the MSP shall ensure that not more than one TAF is valid at an aerodrome at any given time.